onox/orka/README.md

 logged to the terminal or files.

 - **Algorithms and effects**.
-Compute the prefix sum or Fast Fourier Transform using compute shaders, or apply a (Gaussian) blur to a texture.
+Compute the prefix sum or Fast Fourier Transform using compute shaders, or apply a blurring effect to a texture.

 - **Atmosphere and terrain**.
 Render a realistic atmosphere or adaptive tessellated terrain.

 - **Joysticks and gamepads**.
-Joysticks and gamepads can be managed via an API.
+Manage joysticks and gamepads.
 Analog axes can be filtered with a low-pass filter, dead zones can be removed, and axes and triggers can be inverted or normalized.
 It is possible to detect chords (groups of buttons), button sequences, and rapid button tapping.